TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 changed 1 package, and audited 932 packages in 2s
 ```

 My initial minor update upgraded `typescript-eslint` which deprecates its wrapper `config` function.
-Apparently, its included in ESLint's new `defineConfig` function.
+Apparently, the functionality is now included in ESLint's new `defineConfig` function.
 The new `defineConfig` function also flattens its arguments meaning you no longer have to guess when to use the `...` spread operator.

-Combined that means my config file changes from
+All together that means my config file changes from

 ```js
 import { fixupPluginRules } from '@eslint/compat';